![]() |

 To study forms logically is basic common sense, but on the other hand practical movement are not always logical.
 One must invariably consider replacing weak points in favour of strong ones.

-Pull the left hip back when the blade leaves the Saya, but keep the upper body as square as possible.
+blade leaves the Saya, but keep the upper body as square as possible.

 THE PRINCIPAL POINTS OF POSTURE.